-Data scientists are well paid, sure, but they earn those healthy paychecks.
-Success as a data scientist requires mastery of an array of both hard and soft skills.
-You must be able to execute a complex database query, but also interface comfortably with data users and producers throughout your organization.
+Data scientists can be considered well paid, but they earn those healthy paychecks.
+Success as a data scientist is likely to require a mastery of both hard and soft skills.
+You may be required to execute a complex database query, but also interface comfortably with data users and producers throughout your organization.
 Here’s a rundown of the primary areas in which a would-be data scientist should aspire to excel:

 Data-Driven Problem Solving